+This page intentionally left almost blank.

 Signatures

 IN WITNESS WHEREOF, the Parties hereto have executed this 2018 Alaska Statewide Annual Operating Plan, Exhibit C of the 2015 Master Cooperative Wildland Fire Management and Stafford Act Response Agreement, as of the date of signature of the Party’s authorized representative.